zianti/projects/README.md

 ### Twitch Spotify Song Request
 #### A simple javascript and python script for Twitch Spotify song requests
+- Tech:
   - Platform: Web
-- Tech: Javascript, Python
+  - Languages: Python, JavaScript
+  - Frontend: HTML, CSS
+  - Tools: Visual Studio Code
 - Features:
   - Python script for generating Twitch and Spotify access tokens
   - HTML page with only Javascript which can be added to OBS as a browser source